 PEI Autistic Adults is a community or peer support group of autistic adults including autistic seniors.
-Research indicates autistic people are generally more comfortable in the company of their peers finding it easier to understand, communicate, and bond with other autistic people.
-Since I couldn't find such a group on PEI I decided to try and start one.
-Hopefully other autistic adults and seniors will join and contribute.
+Autistic people are generally more comfortable in the company of their peers finding it easier to understand, communicate, and bond with other autistic people.
+Since I couldn't find an Autistic Adult Support group on PEI I decided to start one.
+And now other autistic adults and seniors have joined!
+Why don't you?

 I invite you to explore the website and take the chance to reach out to your peers and make a connection.
 I really hope you will join us.

 There's a discussion forum where we discuss topics of interest to autistic people or anything anyone wants to talk about.
-We will also arrange our meetings or any outings there.
+We also plan for and post our meetings there.

 So how about you?
 Would you like to connect with your peers?

-If you'd like to go to an event with other like-minded individuals or organize activities for the group to participate in please join the group and then create a post in the Welcome to the discussion section of the Forum to which others can respond.
+If you're interested in attending events or activities with other like-minded individuals please create a post in the Welcome to the Discussion section of the Forum to which others can respond.

-If you'd like to try writing a blog or sharing your thoughts on an article about autism that someone else has written, please join the group and respond to the post in the General Info section of the Forum indicating your interest.
+If you'd like to try writing a blog or sharing your thoughts on an article about autism that someone else has written, after joining please respond to the post in the General Info section of the Forum indicating your interest.